 Avoid Added Sugar

-- Naturally occurring sugars in unsweetened dairy products and fruit are a-okay.
+- Naturally occurring sugars in unsweetened dairy products and fresh fruit are a-okay.

 - If you slip, no biggie.
 Slipping means you’re trying, which is what counts!
-You can get back on track for the rest of the day.
+You can get back on track tomorrow.

 Why This Is A Good Idea

-Cutting added sugars can significantly decrease your risk for obesity, metabolic syndrome, cardiovascular disease, diabetes, tooth decay, and much more.
-Why?
-Excess sugar can cause an above-average spike in blood sugar, triggering you to feel even more hungry, store excess fat, and lead to prediabetes more quickly.
+Decrease your risk significantly for obesity, cardiovascular disease, diabetes, tooth decay, and much more by cutting these added sugar sources.
+Consuming added sugar causes a spike in blood sugar, triggering you to feel even more hungry and tired, leading to weight gain and prediabetes more quickly.
 It has been proven that metabolic health can be improved in as little as 10 days by removing added sugar from one’s diet.
 To be clear, not all sugars are created equal.
 The natural sugar from your apple doesn’t have the same effect as the added sugar from a can of soda, because the apple has fiber that causes your body to digest the sugar more slowly and helps keep you full, while the soda does not.
 The American Heart Association recommends that women consume no more than 6 teaspoons (about 24 grams) of added sugar per day, and men no more than 9 teaspoons (about 36 grams).
 For reference, a regular can of soda has 8 teaspoons of sugar.
 Plus, ditch the extra sweetness and you’ll even have sharper taste buds—you’ll soon be able to experience more nuanced flavors in your food, and the natural sweetness of whole fruit.

 Over 70% of strokes and colon cancer can be avoided, as can at least 80% of heart disease and 90% of type 2 diabetes, and diet is a significant factor.
 Along with exercise and not smoking, developing good eating habits (less animal products, less processed food and more veggies and fruit) can help cut your risk of diabetes by 95%, your risk of heart attack by 80% and risk of a stroke by half.